dotnet/designs/accepted/single-file/design.md

 An app may choose to only embed some files (ex: due to licensing restrictions) and expect to pickup other dependencies from application-launch directory, nuget packages, etc. In order to resolve assemblies and native libraries, the embedded resources are probed first, followed by other probing paths.

-#### App_Root Setting

-If files are extracted out to disk, the corehost `App_Root` is set to the directory where files are extracted.
-If all files in a bundle can be processed directly without need for extraction (an extraction directory is not created), and the `App_Root` is set to the directory where the AppHost resides.

 ### New API

 In this section, we propose adding a few APIs to facilitate common operations on bundled-apps.